-- A fully stocked first aid kit must be readily accessible.
-(Consult Sample First Aid Kit) - A working communication device (for example, cell phone) must be accessible. - Follow the school's first aid emergency response ((consult First Aid Plan and First Aid Emergency Response) and the school board's concussion protocol (consult Concussions). - An emergency action plan and response to deal with evacuations and lockdowns, including specific direction for participants with accessibility needs, must be followed and communicated to all students.
+• A fully stocked first aid kit must be readily accessible.
+(Consult Sample First Aid Kit)

+- A working communication device (for example, cell phone) must be accessible. - Follow the school's first aid emergency response (consult First Aid Plan and First Aid Emergency Response) and the school board's concussion protocol (consult Concussions). - An emergency action plan and response to deal with evacuations and lock downs must be followed and communicated to students.